CuriousAndBored/SimpleWebsite/README.md

 # SimpleWebsite
-A website made for a school assignment (IT diploma), created in about 5 days.
+A website made for a school assignment.
 Almost no javascript is used here, as per assignment requirements.
 Report with web design excluded.